Unsettled Weather Pattern Will Include Chance For Snow

 An unsettled weather pattern set to arrive after the long New Year's weekend will be followed by a temperature drop, leading to a chance for snowfall in some interior parts of the region.

 Monday, Jan.
-2 will have a mix of sun and clouds, with a high temperature in the low 50s -- between 15 and 20 degrees above average -- and calm winds.
+2 will be mostly cloudy with a high temperature in the low 50s -- between 15 and 20 degrees above average -- and calm winds.

-Clouds will increase Monday night as the unsettled pattern will arrive on Tuesday, Jan.
-3, and linger through the end of the work week, with rain, showers, and patchy fog at times and daytime temperatures topping out in the 50s.
+The unsettled pattern will arrive on Tuesday, Jan.
+3, and linger through the end of the work week, with rain, showers, and patchy fog at times during that stretch and daytime temperatures topping out in the 50s.

 It will become noticeably colder overnight Thursday, Jan.
 5 into Friday, Jan.
 6, leading to a chance for snow in areas where the low temperature falls at or below the freezing mark.